 “It’s the best thing you can do with your dog/pet.
 It’s a win win for all involved.
 I always say, “If you don’t do it, you don’t get it.”
 The rewards are priceless!”

 So go ahead!
 Don’t be shy to ask your local veterinarians or clinics if they have pet-assisted therapy programs.
 If not, here are a few websites to help you start a brand new adventure with your pet.

-Weather helping a young boy get through a tough day, making a room full of elderly people lively again or comforting a terminal patient in the last hours, ALL are priceless gifts.
+Whether helping a young boy get through a tough day, making a room full of elderly people lively again, or comforting a terminal patient in the last hours, ALL are priceless gifts.
 From large horses to small guinea pigs, every animal that participates in animal-assisted programs can make remarkable changes in the lives of those trapped in their own circumstances.

 Let us cherish our beautiful pets and the power of change they can bring to our lives and the lives of others.
 We may not be able to change the world, but with them, we can change a frown into a smile every time.

 If you have had cherished experiences with zootherapy or emotional support animals, please feel free to share your stories with us by leaving us a comment below.
 We always love to hear happy stories from animal lovers everywhere around the world.

 ANIMAL HEALTH SPECIALIST